minprog/app-studio/40 Problem Sets 2/30 Mr. Potatohead/10 Assignment.md

 Style
 : To what extent is your code readable (i.e., commented and indented with variables aptly named)?

-All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course’s heads.
+All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.

 ## A first app